Facebook’s Special Ad Category Shows Little Impact for Auto Dealers

-As we announced back in July, Facebook was planning to make significant changes to its targeting tools as part of a settlement stemming from a discrimination lawsuit.
+As we announced in July 2019, Facebook was planning to make significant changes to its targeting tools as part of a settlement stemming from a discrimination lawsuit.
 These changes prevent advertisers from singling out socioeconomically vulnerable groups of people with ads — including any ads run by auto dealers.

 As you can imagine, our team was a bit jarred by the news, but we’ve adapted quickly to help our dealership clients stay on top of these significant changes.

 Our team set out to conduct several tests of the new Special Ad Category, pitting it against our conventional targeting standards.
 We also test-drove the new Special Ad Audience (which is similar to a Lookalike Audience within the Special Ad Category).

 Our team completed the first round of split tests in August 2019, and the results were more positive than we had expected.
 Here are the three main conclusions we’ve made:

 1. Dynamic Retargeting Is Largely Unaffected

 In multiple tests of our dynamic retargeting ads, Facebook’s Special Ad Category didn’t appear to affect results.

 Reach, content views, clicks, and even cost per click (CPC) were all within a very close margin between both sides of these experiments.

 In one experiment for a single-point used commercial truck dealership, the Special Ad Category actually seemed to improve performance:

 - Conventional: 476 people reached, 167 landing page views, 54¢ per landing page view